Skip to content

 Merchant of Record vs Payment Processor: What Founders Usually Miss

 A payment processor moves money.
-A Merchant of Record usually becomes the seller responsible for the customer transaction.
-Confusing the two can create tax, invoicing and support gaps.
+A Merchant of Record usually becomes the seller on the hook for the transaction.
+Treat them as the same thing and you'll end up with gaps in tax, invoicing and support.

-Stripe, Adyen and similar platforms can process card payments, but payment processing alone does not mean they become the legal seller to your customer.
+Stripe, Adyen and the rest can run the card payment.
+That alone doesn't make them the legal seller to your customer.

-If you remain the seller, you may still own tax registration, customer invoices, refund policy, chargebacks and local compliance obligations.
+If you're still the seller, the rest is still yours too: tax registration, customer invoices, your refund policy, chargebacks and whatever local compliance applies.

 • • Legal seller status